-Name of intervention Summary Toe by toe It deliberately takes learners right back to the beginning of phonics and works up from there Write from the start Unique Programme to Develop the Fine Motor and write nom the start Perceptual Skills Necessary for effective handwriting Memory games To support children's listening skills and teach methods for ivicinory games remembering facts through games and repetition Active Literacy Kit A highly focused programme designed to build accuracy, Active Literacy Kit fluency and automaticity in reading and spelling.
-Paired reading Paired reading is a research-based fluency strategy used railed leading with readers who lack fluency.
-A reading comprehension intervention for pupils in KS2 Inference training who have age appropriate decoding skills but who are interence training experiencing difficulty acquiring full meaning and enjoyment from their reading
+Name of intervention Summary Toe by toe It deliberately takes learners right back to the beginning of phonics and works up from there Write from the start Unique Programme to Develop the Fine Motor and Perceptual Skills Necessary for effective handwriting Memory games To support children's listening skills and teach methods for remembering facts through games and repetition Active Literacy Kit A highly focused programme designed to build accuracy, fluency and automaticity in reading and spelling.
+Paired reading Paired reading is a research-based fluency strategy used with readers who lack fluency.
+Inference training A reading comprehension intervention for pupils in KS2 who have age appropriate decoding skills but who are experiencing difficulty acquiring full meaning and enjoyment from their reading